-- in the 1700s, wild cats spread throughout the world.
+- In the 1700s, cats spread throughout the world.

-On National Feral Cat Day, you can take part in the Trap-Castration-Return event.
-Capture a stray cat and take it to the veterinarian for neutering or spaying and then release it.
-This ensures the safety of the cat and deters the population of feral cats.
-Have you ever wanted to have a furry friend at home?
-This holiday is the perfect time to do it.
-Visit the nearest shelter and adopt the kitten you like.
+On National Feral Cat Day, you can participate in the TNR program by capturing a stray cat, taking it to the vet for neutering or spaying, and then releasing it back into the wild.
+This helps keeps the cat safe and reduces the population of feral cats.
+Alternatively, if you are looking for a furry friend, this is a great time to visit your local shelter and adopt a kitten.

 National Feral Cat Day is observed on October 16 each year.